In this interview Dr Tim Ashworth, Applications Manager at Zurich Instruments talks to AZoM about the latest innovations in Impedance Analyzers.

 The fast measurement time of the MFIA makes it perfect for application fields such as sensor characterisation and transient spectroscopy.

 The MFIA is a powerful tool in any application field where low to mid frequency impedance needs to be accurately or precisely measured, and also where high impedances need to be measured.
 For example, we see a lot of interest from researchers in dielectrics, component characterization (supercapacitors and high-Q capacitors) and bio-impedance.

 What level of support can users expect with the MFIA?

 Every instrument comes with Premium Customer Care and we have a team of PhD level scientists and R&D engineers with a wealth of practical lab experience to help with impedance challenges.

-As an example, we recently published blogs on measuring the equivalent series resistance (ESR) of a supercapacitor, and measuring the Q of high-Q capacitors of 100 pF.
+As an example, we regularly publish blog posts on measuring challenging impedances.
+Recent articles have covered fast capacitance measurements, equivalent series resistance (ESR) of a supercapacitor, and measuring the low equivalent series inductance (ESL) of DC-Link capacitors.

 What does this mean for the future of impedance measurement?